 Faculty members assign final student grades in each class at the end of each session (semester).
 Only a student may request a review of his/her grade(s).
-A student has ten (10) working days from the time the final grade is posted on the FLVC (Florida Virtual

-Campus) system to appeal an assigned grade.
+A student has ten (10) working days from the time the final grade is posted on Canvas to appeal an assigned grade.
 After the ten day period has passed, no other administrative remedy or option is available.